gotokatsuya/Easy/README.md

 # Easy
-Easy is RSSReader that made by Model-View-Presenter.
+Easy is RSSReader that is made by mvp.

 ## Architecture
 ```